An introduction to the Hadoop ecosystem on Azure HDInsight

 These BI tools can help in your big-data analysis:

 - Connect Excel to Hadoop with Power Query: Learn how to connect Excel to the Azure Storage account that stores the data associated with your HDInsight cluster by using Microsoft Power Query for Excel.
 Windows workstation required.
-Works with Windows- or Linux-based cluster.
+Works with clusters on Linux or Windows.

 - Connect Excel to Hadoop with the Microsoft Hive ODBC Driver: Learn how to import data from HDInsight with the Microsoft Hive ODBC Driver.
 Windows workstation required.
-Works with Windows- or Linux-based cluster.
+Works with clusters on Linux or Windows.

 - Microsoft Cloud Platform: Learn about Power BI for Office 365, download the SQL Server trial, and set up SharePoint Server 2013 and SQL Server BI.